kiritango/csgo_predictor/README.md

 # Modelling

+For a more detailed picture of working with data you can go [here]

 ## Random Forest

 As a machine learning algorithm, it was decided to use Random Forest.
 The first step was to build a basic model with max_depth 12 and default parameters.
 The accuracy of this model in the test sample was not very high - about 62%.
 Below is a histogram of the features' importance for a better understanding of the model.

 ![image](https://user-images.githubusercontent.com/97898643/153235451-506ad66c-f72b-485b-a410-f6870ef8d1da.png)

-As we can see, the greatest amount of information is provided by the statistics of the teams, such as the ratio of kills/deaths, the rating and the number of cards played over the last month.
+As we can see, the greatest amount of information is provided by the statistics of the teams, such as the ratio of kills/deaths, the rating and the number of maps played over the previous month.
 On the other hand, the least important feature was the region of the teams.

 ## PCA